Between Citizens and the State: The Bureaucratic Transaction Costs That Sustain Clientelism

 (paper)

-Navigating the State as an Undocumented Immigrant: A Field Experiment in California's Central Valley (pre-analysis plan, to come)
+Navigating the State as an Undocumented Immigrant: Evidence from a Field Experiment in California's Central Valley (with Nihan Karagul)

 Political Brokerage as a Profession (with Pablo Balán)

-This project asks the question: what is the long-term economic payoff of working as a party intermediary?
+This project asks the following question: What is the long-term economic payoff of working as a party intermediary?
 Do intermediaries attain upward social mobility?
 To tackle these questions, we implement the first study of political intermediaries' long-run social and economic trajectory.
 We use two unique and previously untapped rosters of party intermediaries active in the late 1990s produced by the PRI, one of Mexico’s largest political parties.
-We interviewed former party intermediaries now in their 60s and 70s and conduct a phone life history survey.
-As a control group, we survey neighboring individuals who were on the second roster of party sympathizers who were never selected to be party intermediaries.
-We find that, although today political intermediaries are not much better off than their neighbors in terms of wealth, their children are much better educated, have many more family members involved in politics, and are more likely to hold local office.
+We interviewed former party intermediaries now in their 60s and 70s and conducted a phone life history survey.
+As a control group, we surveyed neighboring individuals who were on the second roster of party sympathizers and who had never been selected to be party intermediaries.
+Although today political intermediaries are not much better off than their neighbors in terms of wealth, their children are much better educated, have many more family members involved in politics, and are more likely to hold local office.